shakeliaj/peach-frontend-challenge/README.md

 __Notes:__

-I spent a lot of time working on this so for the most part, I believe I had the opportunity to clean up the majority of the things that came to mind while developing this, but one of the improvements I would surely make is fixing the aspect ratio of the images when the modal is open so that the images show more clearly.
-Another thing I'd do is make the pagination & query params on the **/search** page bi-directionally functional.
+I spent a lot of time working on this so for the most part, I believe I had the opportunity to clean up the majority of the things that came to mind while developing this, but some of the improvements I would make are:
+- fixing the aspect ratio of the images when the modal is open so that the images show more clearly,
+- making the pagination & query params on the **/search** page bi-directionally functional,
+- potentially using styled-components for a little more dynamism,
+- and updating the rating stars UI to be more accurate (show half and 3/4 stars for decimal ratings)